morganwilliamsb/website/works.md

 **String Quartet**
 Duration: ca. 11′
 : Commissioned by the Royal Philharmonic Society through the Susan Bradshaw Composers Fund.
-: First performed on 11 July 2018 by the Ligeti Quartet @ Cheltenham Music Festival, Chapel Arts Cheltenham (UK).
+: First performed on 11 July 2018 by the Ligeti Quartet @ Cheltenham Music Festival – Chapel Arts, Cheltenham (UK).

 #### Traces of a Disco *(2018)*
 **Cimbalom, Bass Clarinet in Bb, Double Bass**